 Where is it: Departure Lounge

-Opening hours: 04:30 – 21:00 Who’s it for: If you want to a quick, healthy meal or snack, then Pret’s the place to be – whoever your are.
+Opening hours: 03:00 to last departing flight Who’s it for: If you want to a quick, healthy meal or snack, then Pret’s the place to be – whoever your are.
 What’s on offer: Holidays are for enjoying yourself, but that doesn’t mean your healthy eating habits have to be abandoned left at home.
 Sitting on cramped plane isn’t great for your body’s digestive system, so why not give it a helping hand with Pret’s handmade natural food?
 The popular chain’s mantra is to avoid processed foods packed with chemicals and preservatives.
 With fresh produce prepared on a daily basis, you certainly won’t have to scrutinize the ‘sell-by’ dates of sandwiches and salads on offer.
 As every second counts when you’re flying, you need good food – fast!
 This is why Pret A Manger at Luton Airport is perfect for grab-and-go dining.
 You can also buy some for the plane.

 Best for a grown-up bite to eat